-Section 1.2 What is the most you will pay for covered medical services?
+Section 1.
+2 What is the most you will pay for: Medicare covered medical services?

-Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for in-network medical services that are by our plan.
+Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for in-network medical services that are covered by our plan.
 This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
-For calendar year 2023 this amount is \$1,700
+For calendar year 2024 this amount is \$2,500.

 The amounts you pay for copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-If you reach the maximum out-of-pocket amount of \$1,700 you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+If you reach the maximum out-of-pocket amount of \$2,500, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
+However, you must continue to pay your the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.3 Our plan does not allow providers to "balance bill" you
+Section 1.3 Our plan does not allow providers to balance bill you

-As a member of our plan, an important protection for you is that you only have to pay your costsharing amount when you get services covered by our plan.
-Providers may not add additional separate charges, called "balance billing."
+As a member of our plan an important protection for you is that you only have to pay your costsharing amount when you get services covered by our plan.
+Providers may not add additional separate charges, called balance billing.
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.